Barcelona Side Streets Tapas & Wine Tour

 Offered in: English

 Eat your way through Barcelona, discovering its history, culture, and flavors.
-From artichokes with jamón crumble to the legendary Bomba de Barceloneta and rich Fideuà, every bite tells a story.
+From savory Aubergine Tortilla and Catalan tomato bread to the legendary Bomba de Barceloneta and rich Fideuà, every bite tells a story.

-Sip Vermouth, cava, and white wine from a porrón as you explore the medieval alleys of El Born and the seaside charm of Barceloneta.
-Visit Picasso’s first home, a Gothic church, and family-run restaurants with generations of history.
+Sip Basque Vermut cocktails, Cava, and white wine from a traditional porrón as you explore the medieval alleys of El Born and the seaside charm of Barceloneta.
+Visit a 2000-year-old wall, a stunning Gothic church (Santa Maria del Mar), and family-run restaurants with generations of history.

 What's Included